 Independent judiciary

 In Somaliland, corruption and nepotism continue to be a serious problem and are often practiced on a clan basis.
-No further institutional safeguards were developed in the reporting period.
+No further institutional safeguards were developed in the review period.
 Concerns about corruption were especially raised about international contracts given out by the Somaliland government to the United Arab Emirates (UAE) for a 30-year lease to manage and renew the port in Berbera in 2016.

 Prosecution of office abuse